ionous/tapestry/idl/jess.md

-# Noun Value
+# Noun Value Assignment

+This is a phrase that could really use some love.

 some notes from inform:
+* there are two phrase variants:
+	- property noun value:
+	  - `The age of the bottle is 42.`

+	- noun property value:
+		- `The bottle is/are/has age 42.`
+		- `The container called the box has the description ...`

 * unknown nouns are allowed:
-  - `The description of the nep is "mightier than the sword."`
+  - ok: `The description of the nep is "mightier than the sword."`

-* noun value doesnt support multiple nouns
-	- `The description of the box and the top`

-* it doesnt support compond phraes:
+* supports multiple values for the same noun:
-  - `The description of the pen is "mightier than the sword"  and the description of the box is "hello."`
+  - ok: `The bottle in the kitchen is openable and has age 42.`

 * "called the" is only supported in leading phrases:
+	- ok: `The container called the box has the description ... `
 	- ng: `The description of the container called the box is....`

+* doesnt support multiple nouns:
+	- ng: `The description of the box and the top is...`
+	- ng: `The description of the pen is "mightier than the sword" and the description of the box is "hello."`

+* undesirable results when using verb phrases:
+ - ng: `The age of the bottle in the kitchen is 42.` - generates an object called "bottle in the kitchen".
-	- ok: `The container called the box has the description ... `
+ - ng: `The bottle in the kitchen has the age 42.` - ditto.
+ - ng: `The bottle is fixed in place and has age 42.` -- generates an object called "bottle is fixed in place".